Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Introduction

 \subsubsection{Hypergraphs}

-So far, all thresholds obtained in existing literature only for uniform hypergraphs.
+Our results are most general to date, covering non-uniform hypergraphs with multiple communities.
+We now illustrate how they fit into existing literature.
+So far, all thresholds obtained in existing literature apply only to uniform hypergraphs.
 Our results establish, for the first time, the threshold for the non-uniform case, in the sense of showing both achievability above and impossibility below.
-Related literature can be seen in \Cref{tab:HSBM}.
+See \Cref{tab:HSBM} for related literature.